Xilmi/Rotp-Fusion/README.md

 2023.05.10 (BR)
 - Fixed Bombing auto firing the turn following a "Fire all weapon"
 - Governor new options Initialized withRemnant.cfg
+- Different color for Gaia and Fertile text.

 2023.05.09 (BR)
 - Governor Panel update: